Chart Color Schemes

 Melton West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that may affect the area.
-Notable projects include Hopkins Road Level Crossing Removal in Truganina, Western Freeway Upgrade from Melton to Caroline Springs, Masjid Tawheed Melton Community Hub, and Harkness Memorial Park.
-The following list details those most likely to be relevant.
+AreaSearch has identified 19 projects likely to affect the area.
+Notable projects include Hopkins Road Level Crossing Removal in Truganina (completed Dec 2020), Western Freeway Upgrade from Melton to Caroline Springs (commenced Aug 2021, expected completion late 2023), Masjid Tawheed Melton Community Hub (opened Jul 2019), and Harkness Memorial Park (opened Apr 2018).
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.